 We have published several review articles over the past five years that summarize these successes and provide the protocols for use of Nanodiscs.
 Some of these are available through the PubMed links below:

 We remain committed to the widest possible dissemination of the Nanodisc technology, including materials, methods and latest data from our laboratory.
-The Nanodisc system is now being used by dozens of laboratories around the world that have realized great success and further advanced the technology.
+The Nanodisc system is now being used by hundreds of laboratories around the world that have realized great success and further advanced the technology.

 An overview of the Nanodisc methods and guidance for self-assembling your favorite target protein into lipoprotein particles can be obtained through the following link: